zerocore-ai/did-wk/README.md

    - Update the `proof` with a new signature.
    - Upload the modified DID document to the specified host/path.

-3. **Other Metadata Changes:** Similar to the above, if changes are allowed within the `did:wk` scheme, update the hosted DID document and re-sign.

 ## 3.4 Deactivate

 Deactivation has different implications depending on whether the DID functions in 'key mode' or has a resolvable URL.